 Spean Bridge (Drochaid an Aonachain) is a major village with hotels, bars, restaurants, and shops.
 The nearby Commando Monument commemorates the commandos who were trained in the area between 1942 and 1945.
 The village also stands at the junction where the A86 road to Kingussie and Aviemore meets the A82 Glasgow to Inverness road.
-Situated at the foot of the Grey Corries mountain range the village is well situated for walkers to enjoy the impressive views of Aonach Mor, Carn Mor Dearg and the imposing north east face of Ben Nevis, best seen from the Commando Monument mentioned above.
+The village is situated at the foot of the Grey Corries mountain range and is a good location for walkers to enjoy the impressive views of Aonach Mor, Carn Mor Dearg and the imposing north east face of Ben Nevis.
+The best viewpoint is from the Commando Monument.

-Aonach Mor’s slopes are ideal for skiing and ‘The Nevis Range‘ has been developed to exploit this natural asset.
+Aonach Mor’s slopes are ideal for skiing and the ‘The Nevis Range‘ has been developed to exploit this natural asset.
 The mountain also offers many challenging mountain bike trails for enthusiasts after the snow season has finished.
 Click on the link above to find out more.
-Actually the name ‘Nevis Range is a misnomer since the true Nevis range, including Britain’s highest mountain, Ben Nevis lies several miles west towards Fort William and another long ridge mountain, Carn Mor Dearg, lies between.
+The name ‘Nevis Range’ is a misnomer since the true Nevis range, including Britain’s highest mountain, Ben Nevis lies several miles west and another long ridge mountain, Carn Mor Dearg, lies between.
 The marketing people strike again!
 If you click on the picture of Aonach Mor you will see the complete range with Ben Nevis on the right and Carn Mor Dearg in between.